What is the Flu?

 When there are no complications, flu can be treated at home and it is important to know that flu cannot be cured with antibiotics.
 The main prevention strategy is vaccination.

+Type A is the most common and is responsible for causing the most severe epidemics, whereas type B causes more localised outbreaks.
 The type C influenza virus is detected less frequently and does not trigger epidemics.
 It only causes mild infections with very few symptoms.

 How is flu transmitted?